Ever wondered what your realtor won’t tell you? How they really feel about your home?

 OMG, what a mean thing to say!
 How dare I???
 I dare because I want you to sell your home.
 It can be really hard for potential buyers to appreciate how great your house is when you have too much stuff.
 Even beautiful, decorative stuff can just be “too much.”
-How we live in our houses on a day to day basis (surrounded by the things we use and love) is typically very different that the way a home should be presented for sale.
+How we live in our houses on a day-to-day basis (surrounded by the things we use and love) is typically very different than the way a home should be presented for sale.
 You’re moving anyway, so start packing.
 Read our 3-step process for how to simplify and reduce the “stuff” in your home when preparing for a sale.

 “A furnished house will show better…but maybe not furnished with your stuff.”

 Fact 1: A room staged with furniture looks larger and more appealing than an empty room.
 It helps buyers identify the room’s purpose and proportions.

 Fact 2: The wrong furnishings can have a more detrimental effect than leaving a room empty.
 Ideally, your home shouldn’t be empty when potential buyers visit, but that doesn’t mean it should be full of your stuff, either.
 Nor should it contain weird groupings of badly staged leftover pieces.
 (That big empty room with a couple of random dining chairs and a sad plant in it — I’m lookin’ at you.)
 If your realtor has told you to empty out your house, it’s possible (likely?) because your existing furnishings are not doing the place justice.